rocky-linux/os-autoinst-distri-rocky/README.md

-OpenQA tests for the Fedora distribution
+openQA tests for the Fedora distribution
 ========================================

-This repository contains tests and images for testing [Fedora](https://getfedora.org/) with [OpenQA](http://os-autoinst.github.io/openQA/).
+This repository contains tests and images for testing [Fedora](https://getfedora.org/) with [openQA](http://os-autoinst.github.io/openQA/).
 For additional tools, Installation Guide and Docker images, see [this repository](https://bitbucket.org/rajcze/openqa_fedora_tools).

 Test development